The word “wildlife” conjures images of beings (life) that are aggressive (wild) when provoked or otherwise.

-What kinds of data would be needed to affirm if
+What kinds of data in your view are needed to affirm

-It may not mean as great news as yet for you as the citizens but you would soon realize that the power to change the course of this story, poignant as it would like. lies also in your own hands.
-But the key point is, it is not as helpless out-of control situation as you may think.
+The leverage solution, on the other hands, may not mean as great news as yet for you as the citizens but you would soon realize that the power to change the course of this story, poignant as it would be, lies also in your own hands.
+But the key point is, that this is not as helpless out-of control situation as you may think.

 Now, that is what is called real empowerment.